mariam634/Task_1_Cola_Data-Cleaningg/README.md

 # Data Cleaning Task – Cola Dataset

 ## Task Overview
-This project was part of an internship data cleaning task where I was required to clean a raw dataset.
+This project was part of an internship data cleaning task where I was required to clean a raw dataset using **Excel**.
 The dataset used for this task is titled `Cola.xlsx`.

 ##  Objectives
 - Handle missing values
 - Remove duplicate entries
 - Rename columns for consistency